B.B. King cancels remaining tour dates due to illness

 NEW YORK Legendary blues guitarist B.B.
-King has cancelled the remaining performances of his current tour after falling ill on stage during a performance in Chicago, according to his website.
+King has canceled the remaining performances of his current tour after falling ill on stage during a performance in Chicago, according to his website.

 King, 89, was playing on Friday night at the House of Blues when he felt sick.

-"He was immediately evaluated by a doctor and diagnosed with dehydration and suffering from exhaustion, whereby causing the eight remaining shows of his current tour to be cancelled," his website said.
+"He was immediately evaluated by a doctor and diagnosed with dehydration and suffering from exhaustion, whereby causing the eight remaining shows of his current tour to be canceled," his website said.

 No other information on his condition was immediately available.